RalphHightower/blog/_posts/2026/01/2026-01-02-EpsteinVictimsArentHappyWithSlowRollout.md

 This past Friday was the deadline for the [Justice Department](https://www.justice.gov/) to unseal its [files related to Epstein](https://www.ms.now/news/justice-department-releases-epstein-files-investigation).
 It was required by law, thanks to a bill passed by [Congress](https://www.congress.gov/) and signed by the [president](https://www.whitehouse.gov/), to release all of the records in its possession and to redact only personal information that could invade a victim’s privacy.

 But when that deadline came around, the [Justice Department](https://www.justice.gov/) failed to release all of the Epstein files as they were legally compelled to do.
-Instead, they released a small portion of them — [heavily redacted. ](https://www.ms.now/news/democrats-slam-trump-[administration](https://www.whitehouse.gov/administration/)-incomplete-epstein-files).
+Instead, they released a small portion of them — [heavily redacted.](https://www.ms.now/news/democrats-slam-trump-administration-incomplete-epstein-files).

 The [Justice Department](https://www.justice.gov/) also inexplicably removed some of the documents after they posted them, including a photo that showed [Trump](https://www.donaldjtrump.com/).
 (After public backlash, they put that photo back up.)